Leslie B. Vosshall, Ph.D.

 Vosshall’s lab takes a multidisciplinary approach spanning neurobiology, behavior, genetics, and genomics.
 The early focus of the lab was to study how the brain interprets olfactory signals associated with food, danger, or potential mating partners using three model organisms: flies, mosquitoes, and humans.
 The lab identified the genes that mediate odor and carbon dioxide perception in insects, including Orco, a member of the odorant receptor gene family, which is uniquely expressed in a majority of olfactory sensory neurons and highly conserved across insect evolution.
 The researchers pinpointed Orco as a potential target for chemical inhibitors, which could potentially be used to fight mosquito-transmitted infectious diseases.

-Beginning in 2008, the group established a mosquito genetics research program to understand host-seeking and blood-feeding behavior in the mosquito.
-The Vosshall lab studies the malaria mosquito Anopheles gambiae and the yellow fever mosquito Aedes aegypti, which have both evolved an intense attraction to human body odor, body heat, and carbon dioxide—the gas exhaled in human breath—and thus serve as deadly vectors of infectious disease.
-Olfactory cues guide mosquitoes toward humans, from which the mosquitoes derive the blood they need to complete egg development.
-To shed new light on mosquito olfaction and host-seeking behavior, the Vosshall lab has developed genome editing techniques for targeted mutagenesis in A. aegypti using zinc-finger nucleases, TALENs, and most recently the CRISPR-Cas9 system.
-The establishment of loss-of-function genetics in mosquitoes has opened up new paths of investigation in vector biology, including the neurobiology of host-seeking.
+Beginning in 2008, the group established a mosquito genetics research program to understand host-seeking and blood-feeding behaviors in the mosquito.
+They focus on Ae. aegypti, the mosquito associated with yellow fever, dengue, and Zika viruses.
+These mosquitoes have evolved an intense attraction to human body odor, body heat, and carbon dioxide—the gas exhaled in human breath—and serve as deadly vectors of infectious disease.
+Olfactory cues guide mosquitoes toward humans, from which female mosquitoes derive the blood they need to complete egg development.
+Although a genome for this mosquito has been available since 2007, it is highly fragmented.
+In 2018, Vosshall and colleagues led an international effort to produce a complete genome assembly that is catalyzing investigations throughout the world.